Should I Register My Surveillance Camera with the Police?

 There’s no doubt that cameras enhance security.
 By providing ample and accessible evidence, households and businesses with security cameras can make police more efficient and effective.
 Cameras also act as a deterrent: in a 2011 study of three major American cities, the Urban Institute’s Justice Policy Center found that public security cameras are generally effective at reducing crime rates in monitored areas.
-A variety of law enforcement agencies, including the Fremont, California Police Department, have suggested that the same holds true for businesses and neighborhoods with security cameras.

 And there’s more: in an interview with the Saint Louis Post-Dispatch, a convicted criminal turned security-system owner stated that the proliferation of security cameras helped him break his criminal habits.
 “In the past I got locked up for [breaking into cars], but I would never do that now… There are so many cameras out there.
 It makes it a lot harder to get away with now.”

 Johanna Canaday, a criminal intelligence and analysis manager for the Fremont Police Department, says that police use of personal surveillance cameras could usher in an era of “community-enhanced intelligence led policing.”